creis007/REBCO_Gas_Prod_25/README.md

 Step eight: Plots
 The raw data was treated in excel and plotted in MATLAB.
 The source/working folder for all of our figures have been uploaded as well in a separate folder.

-[1] Associated with the publication:

-Torsello, D., Gambino, D., Gozzelino, L., Trotta, A. and Laviano, F., 2022.
-Expected radiation environment and damage for YBCO tapes in compact fusion reactors.
-Superconductor Science and Technology, 36(1), p.014003.

-As per their Data Availability statement, this data was directly requested from them with all rights to © 2022 IOP Publishing Ltd. Permission to upload their data to this GitHub Repo for instructional purposes was explicitly granted by the corresponding author(s).